TJ-rpg/dune/directory/Non-Player Characters/Tamara_Pilru.md

 to their agenda.
 A middle-aged woman, she takes pains to dress stylishly, but not extravagantly, to do honor to her House.
 Pilru is a skilled and cosmopolitan diploma who has spent time at many courts of the Landsraad.

+Tamara is arrogant but diplomatic and has skills in Navigation and Imperium Politics.